sudheerj/reactjs-interview-questions/README.md

           return Enhance;
         }
         ```
-     3. **Refs Aren’t Passed Through:**
+     3. **Refs aren’t passed through:**
         For HOCs you need to pass through all props to the wrapped component but this does not work for refs.
 This is because ref is not really a prop similar to key.
 In this case you need to use the React.forwardRef API

    **[⬆ Back to Top](#table-of-contents)**

 255. ### How to debug forwardRefs in DevTools?

      **React.forwardRef** accepts a render function as parameter and DevTools uses this function to determine what to display for the ref forwarding component.

      For example, If you don't name the render function or not using displayName property then it will appear as ”ForwardRef” in the DevTools,

      ```javascript
      const WrappedComponent = React.forwardRef((props, ref) => {
        return <LogProps {...props} forwardedRef={ref} />;
      });
      ```

      But If you name the render function then it will appear as **”ForwardRef(myFunction)”**

      ```javascript
      const WrappedComponent = React.forwardRef(
        function myFunction(props, ref) {